This course can also be presented face to face in-house or via live in-house webinar.

 - Introduction to Standstill Agreements and controlling the banking syndicate

-Case Study Workshop – During this session the attendees will review a new case study and review the potential application of the different recovery methodology discussed during the session.
+Case Study Workshop – During this session the attendees will review a range of case study scenarios including the CVAs of Ineos and House of Fraser in the UK and review the potential application of the different recovery methodology discussed during the session.
 The delegates in their project groups will also assess how they need to engage with other creditors and assess the drafting of a standstill agreement for the problem loan restructuring.

 Implementing the Restructuring process

-- The 10 point plan for effective restructuring
+- Using a 10 point plan for effective restructuring

 - The case for and against a moratorium